5 Simple Things You Can Do to Become Happier

 1. Develop an Attitude of Gratitude

-Over the years, I’ve come to realize that the happiest people I know have one thing in common: they express gratitude as if it were their day job.
+Over the years, we’ve come to realize that the happiest people we know have one thing in common: they express gratitude as if it were their day job.

 2. Focus on the Present

 But what exactly can we do to become more present?
-Personally, I have found daily meditation sessions to be immensely useful in helping me to embrace ‘the now’ rather than constantly looking back to the past or anxiously anticipating the future.
+Daily meditation sessions are immensely useful in helping us to embrace ‘the now’ rather than constantly looking back to the past or anxiously anticipating the future.
 Focusing on what is right in front of us rather than allowing our mind to wander enables us to let go of pesky anxieties that would normally have a hold over us and robs us of our joy.

 3. Collect Memories, Not Things